Drathore0007/Power_BI_DA_100/ExamQuestions.md

 * B. No

 ## Answer: B

+Solution 4: You write a DAX expression that uses the FILTER function.
+Does this meet the goal?
+* A. Yes
+* B. No

 ## Q.10 Note: This question is part of a series of questions that present the same scenario.
 Each question in the series contains a unique solution that might meet the stated goals.
 Some question sets might have more than one correct solution, while others might not have a correct solution.